Brexit: what happens next?

 – What is happening in Westminster?

-MPs will vote on the revised Withdrawal Agreement and Political Declaration on March 12.
-The last time the Brexit deal was voted on by MPs, Mrs May suffered a humiliating 230-vote defeat.
+MPs will vote on Wednesday on whether they want to leave the European Union without a Withdrawal Agreement and Political Declaration – a no-deal Brexit.

-Labour has indicated it will use the meaningful vote to support a call for a referendum on a Brexit deal.
+The Prime Minister warned that a no-deal scenario would be “bleak”, with a “significant economic shock”, the loss of security co-operation with Europe and the prospect of the break-up of the UK as support for Scottish independence and a united Ireland could increase.

-If Mrs May’s plan is rejected again, MPs will vote on March 13 on whether they want a no-deal Brexit.
+Should MPs reject that, there will be another vote on whether Parliament wants to seek an extension to Article 50 – delaying the UK’s departure beyond the current March 29 deadline.

-Should MPs reject that, there will be another vote on whether Parliament wants to seek a “short, limited extension to Article 50” – delaying the UK’s departure beyond the current March 29 deadline.
+But Mrs May stressed that would not resolve the divisions in the Commons and could instead hand Brussels the power to set conditions on the kind of Brexit on offer “or even moving to a second referendum”.

 – How could Brexit be delayed and for how long?